jmansell90/autobot/README.md

+### Assumed Setup
+- deluge running in a docker container
+- Filebot installed and registered
+- podman installed

 ### Installation Instructions
 After installing requirements with pip, just run ./install which will copy all files and create the systemd service
 ~~~